Preview Feedback Plan

 Optional fourth question: Was it calm?
 Did it feel finite and respectful, or cluttered and pushy?

-For each tester or group, capture one receipt:
+For each tester or group, record these notes:

-- Path tested: individual choice, group decision, or instance stewardship.
+- Path tested: individual choice, group decision, or new subject.

 - Real decision: what they tried to choose, compare, move, fund, avoid, or build.